Reduced Occupancy Offer - This property can also be booked for 4 people, using 2 bedrooms only. For full details, please see property ref: SFPRK4.

 - The front door opens into a porch with hanging hooks and space for boots, shoes etc

 - The sitting room has a large inglenook fireplace with log burning stove.
-A sofa and armchairs, bureau and bookcase, coffee tables and lamps, flat screen TV with Freeview, DVD, and stereo are all provided
+A sofa and armchairs, bureau, coffee tables and lamps, flat screen TV with Freeview, DVD, and stereo are all provided

 - The dining room has a large table and eight chairs.
-A staircase leads from the dining area to the stairs.
+A staircase leads from the dining area to the first floor.